Convergent and Efficient Deep Q Network Algorithm: Background

-The DQN algorithm uses a deep neural network with parameters $\theta$ as $Q_\theta$ \citep{DQN}, and to stabilize the learning, it introduces a target network with parameters $\tilde{\theta}$, and replace the term $\max_{a'}Q_\theta(s_{t+1},a')$ by $\max_{a'}Q_{\tilde{\theta}}(s_{t+1},a')$, so that the target value $r_t+\gamma \max_{a'}Q_{\tilde{\theta}}(s_{t+1},a')$ does not moves together with $Q_\theta$.
-The target network $\tilde{\theta}$ is then updated by copying from $\theta$ once for every few thousand iterations of $\theta$.
-This strategy has shown great empirical success, and together with the use of offline sampling and adaptive optimizers, it can be used to learn various tasks including real simple video games and simulated robotic control \citep{DQN, DDPG}.
-Nevertheless, the introduction of the target network $\tilde{\theta}$ was not well-principled, and it does not fully resolve the non-convergence issue.
-As a result, DQN may require a significant amount of hyperparameter tuning in order to work on a new task, and when the task is difficult, the instability can be hard to diagnose or remove.
-In an attempt to solve this problem, \citet{ConstrainedTDUpdate} considered only updating $\theta$ in a direction that is perpendicular to $\nabla_\theta \max_{a'}Q_{\theta}(s_{t+1},a')$; however, this is not satisfactory in general and can lead to poor performance, as shown in \citet{TemporalConsistencyLoss}.
+The DQN algorithm uses a deep neural network with parameters $\theta$ as $Q_\theta$ \citep{DQN}, and to stabilize learning, it introduces a target network with parameters $\tilde{\theta}$, and replace the term $\max_{a'}Q_\theta(s_{t+1},a')$ by $\max_{a'}Q_{\tilde{\theta}}(s_{t+1},a')$, so that the target value $r_t+\gamma \max_{a'}Q_{\tilde{\theta}}(s_{t+1},a')$ does not change simultaneously with $Q_\theta$.
+The target network $\tilde{\theta}$ is then updated by copying from $\theta$ for every few thousand iterations of $\theta$.
+This technique reduces fluctuations in the target value and dramatically improves the stability of learning, and with the use of offline sampling and adaptive optimizers, it can learn various tasks such as video games and simulated robotic control \citep{DQN, DDPG}.
+Nevertheless, the introduction of the target network $\tilde{\theta}$ is not well-principled, and it does not really preclude the possibility of divergence.
+As a result, DQN sometimes requires a significant amount of hyperparameter tuning in order to work well for a new task, and in some cases, the instability in learning can be hard to diagnose or remove, and usually one cannot use a discount factor $\gamma$ that is very close to 1.
+In an attempt to solve this problem, \citet{ConstrainedTDUpdate} considered only updating $\theta$ in a direction that is perpendicular to $\nabla_\theta \max_{a'}Q_{\theta}(s_{t+1},a')$; however, this strategy is not satisfactory in general and can lead to poor performance, as shown in \citet{TemporalConsistencyLoss}.

-Another way of approaching this problem is to consider the mean squared Bellman error (MSBE), which is originally proposed by \citet{ResidualLearningInitial} and called the \textit{residual gradient} (RG) algorithm.
+One way of approaching this problem is to consider the mean squared Bellman error (MSBE), which is originally proposed by \citet{ResidualLearningInitial} and called the \textit{residual gradient} (RG) algorithm.
 The Bellman error, or Bellman residual, TD error, is given by $\delta_t(\theta):= r_t+\gamma \max_{a'}Q_\theta(s_{t+1},a') -Q_\theta(s_t,a_t)$.
-Given observed state-action data, $\delta_t$ is a function of $\theta$ alone, and we can minimize the MSBE loss
+Given a dataset $\mathcal{S}$ of state-action data, $\delta_t$ is a function of $\theta$, and we can minimize the MSBE loss